-The Tribunal is an independent body that hears appeals about residence visas, refugee and protection claims, and deportation.
+The Tribunal is an independent body that hears appeals about residence visas, refugee or protected person claims, and deportation.

 It was set up under the Immigration Act 2009.
 It is not part of Immigration New Zealand and does not issue visas or deal with anything other than appeals.